xpack/arm-linux-files/README.md

 a `screen` session.
 To allow for remote access to the virtual machine, add a forwarder to the ssh port (for example via port 30064).

+The `-m 16G` is generous, because the host machine has 32G; for a configuration with 4 core probably 8GB are enough.

 ```console
 screen -s qemu